okunator/cellseg_gsontools/README.md

 **DistanceSummary**

-Summarizes distances between contexts.
+Summarizes distances between different areas.
 For example how many immune clusters are close to a neoplastic lesion.

 ```python
 immune_proximities = DistanceSummary(